All Episodes

 I'm ready right now.

-Uh I'm not you know what I'm ready for a nap.
+I'm ready for a nap.

 I need a nap after this hour.

-Uh anyway, appreciate you both.
+Anyway, appreciate you both.

-800-941-SHAWN, toll-free number, Newt Gingrich, top of the next hour, and I promise your calls in our final hour.
+Newt Gingrich, top of the next hour.

-And if you want a little bang in your yin-yang, come along.
+And if you want a little bang in your yin yang, come along.

 We can't stop here.

-The climate crisis is a crisis born of injustice, and it is a crisis born of the pursuit of profit at any and all human and ecological cost.
+And it is a crisis born of the pursuit of profit at any and all human and ecological costs.

 Freedom is back in style.

-Welcome to the revolution.
+Welcome to Revolution.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 Stay right here for our final news roundup and information overload.

-All right, news roundup and information overload hour, Sean Hannity Show.
+All right, news roundup and information overload hour, Sean Hannity show.

-Uh we're going to be joined in a second.
+We're going to be joined in a second.

-Former Speaker of the House, Newt Gingrich.
+Former Speaker of the House New Gingrich.

-And that is packing the court, DC statehood, Puerto Rico statehood to follow, ending the legislative filibuster, the new Green Deal, the Great Climate Summit, you know, lies being told, emergency COVID relief is emergency COVID relief, and it's not.
+Well, the radicalism that we've been warning you about is now the reality, and that is packing the court, D.C. statehood, Puerto Rico statehood to follow, ending the legislative filibuster, the new Green Deal, the great climate summit, you know, lies being told, emergency COVID relief is emergency COVID relief, and it's not.

 It's all down payments for the new Green Deal madness.

-That that's more money for child care and everything in the Green New Deal, but they're calling everything infrastructure.
+Now Joe wants another trillion dollars, then the infrastructure bill, that's more money for child care and everything in the Green New Deal, but they're calling everything infrastructure.

 We're literally redefining words now.

-And I said, This District of Columbia statehood is in my DNA.
+And I said, this District of Columbia statehood is in my DNA.

-And everybody talks about how long they've been working on it.
+As everybody talks about how long they've been working on it.

 DNA.

-District of Columbia, statehood.
+District of Columbia statehood.

-That constitution begins with our preamble, we the people, setting out our founder's vision of a government of by and for the people.
+That Constitution begins with our preamble, We the People, setting out our founders' vision of a government of, by, and for the people.

 Unbelievable.